Is a vehicle really abandoned?

 Report parking problems

 Report a parking problem on the Cumbria County Council website, they operate the residential parking scheme on our behalf.

 To report a vehicle to the Police

-To report a vehicle causing an obstruction, telephone the Police, on 101, or email email@example.com.
+To report a vehicle causing an obstruction or a danger, telephone the Police, on 101, or email email@example.com.

 The Police have powers to remove any vehicle left in a position causing a danger or obstruction on the highway immediately.